Frequently Asked Questions

 -

+Dojo membership entitles students to attend unlimited classes.
+Given the breadth and depth of our curriculum, we encourage everyone to train as often as they are able.
 We recommend coming to class twice per week at a minimum in order to make consistent progress alongside your peers.
+Students who practice the tanren daily see the best results.

 Approached with the proper attitude (and physical technique), regular training can continue throughout one’s life.